 Demand is likely to be ongoing for Technicians and Trades Workers.
 Given their role within the economy, there will always be demand for those workers who can build, construct, fix and mend.
 While there may be the risk of automation for some routine tasks, many occupations involve non-routine or unpredictable duties which are more difficult to automate.

 Employment by occupation subgroup, Technicians and Trades Workers

-Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, A snapshot in time: The Australian labour market and COVID-19; National Skills Commission, Employers’ Recruitment Insights; National Skills Commission, Skills Priority List, 2021.
+Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Employment Projections; National Skills Commission, Employers’ Recruitment Insights; National Skills Commission, Skills Priority List, 2021.